denispanov/etherscan-typescript/README.md

 - **Contract API**: Retrieve contract ABI, source code, and other contract-related data.
 - **Transaction API**: Check transaction status and gas used.
 - **Blocks API**: Information on blocks and uncle blocks by number or date.

+Additionally, this library supports similar functionalities across multiple EVM-compatible block explorers like Arbiscan, BscScan, and more.

 ## Contributing